Wakatsuki Reijirō

-Early life
+Early life and education

-Wakatsuki Reijirō was born on 21 March 1866, in Matsue, Izumo Province (present day Shimane Prefecture), the second son of samurai foot soldier Okumura Sensaburō and his wife Kura.
-Though the family was of the samurai warrior nobility, they were very poor, and worked side jobs to support themselves.
+Wakatsuki Reijirō, né Okumura, was born on 21 March 1866, in Matsue, Izumo Province (present day Shimane Prefecture), the second son of ashigaru Okumura Sensaburō and his wife Kura.
+The family was of the samurai status, but was of the lowest class and very poor, so they worked side jobs to support themselves.
 When Reijirō was three years old, his mother died.
 As the father and the eldest brother were ordered to work in Yamazaki, Kyoto by the Matsue Domain, the responsibilities of the house fell onto Reijirō's 11-year-old elder sister Iwa who took care of the three-year-old Reijirō while having a side job.
 The Okumura family were low-ranking, and the family could not have a residence near the center of Sakaimachi.
 For this reason, the family lived in a rented house on the outskirts of the town, but by the time Reijirō was born, his father had just constructed a small house in Nishitanaka.

 At the time, samurai were required to wear their katana (typically two), and Reijirō commuted to temple school wearing only one wooden sword on his hip.
 After graduating from elementary school, he entered a Chinese literary school, but quit the following year entering a middle school in Matsue.
 However, he was forced to quit middle school in just eight months because his family could not afford the tuition fees.
 After quitting school, he collected firewood in the mountains and helped with house chores.

 At the age of 16, he began working as an elementary school substitute teacher.
 In 1883, he decided to enter the Imperial Japanese Army Academy as the tuition fees were government expensed, but failed the physical examination.
 The next year, he heard about student recruitment by the Law School of the Ministry of Justice, which also had its tuition fees covered by the government.
 However, the examination took place in Tokyo, and the travel fees were not covered.
-He consulted his uncle, who was the head of Nogi District, and was able to borrow 30 yen from him.
+He consulted his uncle, Wakatsuki Kei, who was the head of Nogi District, and was able to borrow 30 yen from him.
 In 1884, Reijirō left Matsue at the age of 19.

-Reijirō adopted the surname Wakatsuki after marrying into the family of his wife, since that family had no male heir.
-He enrolled in the Tokyo Imperial University in 1892 and studied law.
+Since Kei had no male heir, Reijirō was adopted by him, took the surname Wakatsuki, and married his daughter Tokuko.
+Wakatsuki Reijirō enrolled in the Tokyo Imperial University in 1892 and studied law.

 Political career

 After graduation, Wakatsuki worked in the Ministry of Finance as tax bureau director and later as vice-minister.
-In 1911 he was appointed to the House of Peers.
+In 1911, he was appointed to the House of Peers.
 He then served as Minister of Finance under the 3rd Katsura administration and 2nd Ōkuma administration in the early 1910s and became a leading member of the Rikken Dōshikai political party, and its successor the Kenseikai, in 1914.

 In June 1924, Wakatsuki was named Home Minister in the cabinet of Prime Minister Katō Takaaki, and worked to enact the Universal Manhood Suffrage Law and the Peace Preservation Law in 1925.